feoguz/Rectangular-Coded-NetWork/README.md

 Davide Chicco, Giuseppe Jurman: "Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone".
 BMC Medical Informatics and Decision Making 20, 16 (2020).

-All rights belong to those who share the data.
+All rights belong to those who share the raw data (CSV).

 The order of execution of the codes.

-1. table_to_image (included in TableToMat function)
+1.table_to_image (included in TableToMat function)

 2.image_cons (create rectangular coded images)